 Mediation-On-The-Go delivers all the benefits of standard mediation, while leveraging easy-to-use technology, to make your divorce as stress-free and efficient as possible.

-Just as if you were mediating face-to-face, Joe will actively guide you and your spouse through our comprehensive divorce mediation process (in real-time) where he will help you identify, discuss, negotiate and resolve all of the issues required for your uncontested divorce including parenting plan, child support, alimony, dividing marital property, etc.
+Just as if you were mediating face-to-face, Joe, our mediator, will actively guide you and your wife or husband through our comprehensive divorce mediation process (in real-time) where he will help you identify, discuss, negotiate and resolve all of the issues required for your uncontested divorce including parenting plan (formerly known as child custody), child support, alimony, dividing marital property, etc.

 Equitable Mediation took traditional divorce mediation and flipped it on its head.
 Mediation-On-The-Go is fresh, modern and a great choice for busy divorcing couples!

-In that type of Internet Divorce, you and your spouse would essentially be sent to a website where you would input answers to a handful of basic questions and a very basic (and often incomplete) agreement would be generated.
+In that type of Internet Divorce, you would essentially be sent to a website where you would input answers to a handful of basic questions and a very basic (and often incomplete) agreement would be generated.

-Since no outside divorce professionals are involved, you would be left completely on you own with no assistance identifying, discussing, negotiating or resolving the necessary issues.
+Since no outside divorce professionals are involved, you would be left completely on you own with no assistance identifying, discussing, negotiating or resolving the necessary divorce issues (parenting plan, child support, alimony, division of marital assets and liabilities).

-This can cause a number of problems for you and you risk making costly mistakes with far-reaching consequences.
+This can cause a number of problems for your divorce case and you risk making costly mistakes with far-reaching consequences.

 Here are just a few of them: